Executive Summary

 Technological Advancements

-A fully functional ORCAS system capable of autonomous oil spill cleanup operations.
-Optimized coconut-mica filters that are reusable and biodegradable, setting new benchmarks in sustainable filtration technology.
+A fully functional ORCAS system capable of autonomous oil spill cleanup operations with optimized coconut-mica filters.

 Environmental Impact

-A significant reduction in marine pollution caused by unrecovered oil spills.
-Enhanced biodiversity protection in affected ecosystems.
+Significant reduction in marine pollution and enhanced biodiversity protection in affected ecosystems.

 Economic Benefits

-Reduced oil recovery costs due to increased efficiency and automation.
-Decreased reliance on human labor in hazardous environments, improving worker safety.
+Reduced oil recovery costs and decreased reliance on human labor in hazardous environments.

 ORCAS Achievements